ardatan/graphql-tools/docs/source/schema-stitching.md

 Schema stitching is the process of creating a single GraphQL schema from multiple underlying GraphQL APIs.

 One of the main benefits of GraphQL is that we can query all of our data as part of one schema, and get everything we need in one request.
 But as the schema grows, it might become cumbersome to manage it all as one codebase, and it starts to make sense to split it into different modules.
 We may also want to decompose your schema into separate microservices, which can be developed and deployed independently.
+We may also want to integrate our own schema with remote schemas.

-In both cases, we use `mergeSchemas` to combine multiple GraphQL schemas together and produce a merged schema that knows how to delegate parts of the query to the relevant subschemas.
+In these cases, we use `mergeSchemas` to combine multiple GraphQL schemas together and produce a new schema that knows how to delegate parts of the query to the relevant subschemas.
 These subschemas can be either local to the server, or running on a remote server.
 They can even be services offered by 3rd parties, allowing us to connect to external data and create mashups.

-## Working with remote schemas

-In order to merge with a remote schema, we first call [makeRemoteExecutableSchema](/remote-schemas/) to create a local proxy for the schema that knows how to call the remote endpoint.
-We then merge that local proxy schema the same way we would merge any other locally implemented schema.

 ## Basic example

 In this example we'll stitch together two very simple schemas.
-It doesn't matter whether these are local or proxies created with `makeRemoteExecutableSchema`, because the merging itself would be the same.

 In this case, we're dealing with two schemas that implement a system with users and "chirps"&mdash;small snippets of text that users can post.

 ```js
 import {